vtexdocs/dev-portal-content/docs/vtex-io/Getting-Started/back-end-development-guides/using-node-clients.md

 In VTEX IO Services, Node [Clients](https://developers.vtex.com/docs/guides/vtex-io-documentation-clients) are powerful tools that enable you to seamlessly interact with both internal and external services.
 These clients play a crucial role in tasks such as making API requests, fetching data, and performing various operations within your VTEX IO apps.
 This guide will walk you through the effective utilization of Node Clients.

 For this guide, note that VTEX IO Services exports functions that receive a `context` object.
-These functions can be resolver functions for GraphQL fields, middlewares for an HTTP server or event handlers.
+These functions can be resolver functions for GraphQL fields, middlewares for an HTTP server, or event handlers.
 In all cases, the Service receives a `ctx` object of type [`Context`](https://github.com/vtex/node-vtex-api/blob/master/src/service/worker/runtime/typings.ts), and it is within `ctx.clients` where you will find your Clients.

 ## Before you begin